enygren/draft-nygren-httpbis-http11-request-binding/draft-nygren-httpbis-http11-request-binding.md

 ## Use of keys negotiated out-of-band

-With the use of TLS Exporters each connection gets a unique pair of $req\_key and $resp\_key.
+With the use of TLS Exporters each connection gets a unique pair of `$req_key` and `$resp_key`.
 If an alternate mechanism is used by proprietary implementations to exchange these keys then they MUST be unique per connection.
 Otherwise an attacker who can get a request header reflected back from one connection might be able to replay it in another connection.

 # Privacy considerations